Aqeela66/BMI_Calculator/ReadME.md

 ### Health Checker - BMI Calculator

 This repo is for BMI Calculating App.
-We, as a team of three, has worked on creating basic BMI calculator using HTML, CSS and JavaScript
+We, as a team of 5, has worked on creating basic BMI calculator using HTML, CSS and JavaScript

 ### Group Members